 Likewise, when my family is on a ‘mission’ I am usually equipped with a backpack loaded appropriately.
 There’s water, sunscreen, battery recharging sources for our myriad devices, various small distractions, and always plenty of snacks (as previously stated).
-Before abruptly falling out of favor, cargo shorts used to be another effective option.
+Cargo shorts, before abruptly falling out of favor, were also an effective option.

 In nearly 25 years of Navy flying, not once did I ever meet a pilot who claimed to have learned all there was to know about aviation.
 It is simply not possible—there is always something more to be learned and, indeed, the thorough post-flight debriefs can last hours as every ‘learning point’ is laboriously analyzed.

 Parents, too, learn something new every day.
 Just when you think you have your infant figured out, he turns into a toddler.
 Then she heads off to school.
 Then puberty.
 Then driving.
 Then dating.
 Then… you get the point.